 - 1. Membership of the Partnership is restricted to residents of the Boston Big Local area, those who work in the area and their nominated advisors. - 2.
 Resident members over the age of 10 have voting rights; advisory members have no voting rights.
 Resident members take part as individuals and not as representatives of groups or organisations to which they may belong. - 3.
 Resident membership is reviewed at each Annual General Meeting or at an Extraordinary General Meeting called for that purpose.
-Nominations from residents will be taken in writing 14 days in advance.
-A short written outline of reasons for standing will be made by each candidate seeking election.
 Voting is by a show of hands among residents, unless for reasons determined by the Chair, a ballot paper is drawn up.
 Election of resident members requires a two thirds majority of residents present who are eligible to vote (those over 10). - 4.
-During the year a resident may join the Partnership as a voting member after discussion with and approval by the chair and another resident Partnership member, ratified by the Partnership group. - 5.
-There is a minimum of 8 and maximum of 20 Partnership members.
-Resident members must always represent at least 51% of the number of people on the Partnership. - 6.
+During the year a resident may join the Partnership as a voting member after discussion with and approval by the chair and another Resident Partnership Group member, ratified by the Resident Partnership Group. - 5.
+There is a minimum of 8 and maximum of 20 Resident Partnership Group members.
+Resident members must always represent at least 51% of the number of people on the Resident Partnership Group. - 6.
 There is a minimum of 5 and a maximum of 12 resident (voting) members elected by residents at the AGM. - 7.
 There is a maximum of 8 advisory (non-voting) members.
 4 of these are co-opted by the Partnership to bring in additional expertise to support the vision and strategic direction of Boston Big Local. - 8.
 The other 4 non-voting members are offices of the Partnership: - a.
 Local Trusted Organisation nominee. - b.
 Secretary / admin to the Partnership (if required). - c.
 Plan co-ordinator. - d.
 Big Local Rep. - 9.
 The Partnership is quorate when 8 people are present of whom 5 are resident voting members.
 The business of the Partnership may be progressed when not quorate but matters to be voted on must be deferred to a quorate meeting or through a vote taken by email at the discretion of the Chair. - 10.
 Revocation of membership may occur after three consecutive absences from Partnership meetings or through breech of the terms and conditions of membership.
 A reminder will be given after the second absence.